 Career Choices.
-Mechanical engineers (MEs) have tremendous breadth in what they are qualified to do.
-MEs have opportunities in industries such as design, energy, sustainability, environmental resources, robotics, automation, vehicle design, biomedical design, aeronautics, space, manufacturing and internet of things (IoT).
+Engineers have tremendous breadth in what they are qualified to do.
+They have opportunities in industries such as design, energy, sustainability, environ ntal resources, robotics, automation, vehicle design, biomedical design, aeronautics, space, manufacturing and internet of things (IoT).

-Requirements for a B.S. in Engineering with Concentration in Mechanical Engineering: 86 units
+Requirements for a B.S. in Engineering: 86 units